 I also highly recommend the video documentary: Remix Manifesto.
 Highly though provoking and it clearly outlines how the…Continue

 Throughout the years, one thing above all continually astounds me about my fellow English Language teachers, researchers, writers, administrators and even students.
 What is it?
 Well, it is how conservative they are about language and how they fervently believe and attach themselves to a "standard" English that…Continue

 We have a great group of teachers sharing professional know how and knowledge on our ELT Professionals LinkedIn Group.

 Join in the conversation.
 Here are some of the most recent ones.
 Get a full archive HERE.

-I've recently overhauled and improved our **content removed**.
-It is now on a whole new platform, much better presented and easy to use for all teachers - those looking for first certification or experienced teachers seeking to update/refresh their knowledge and skills.
+It is now on a new page, much better presented and easy to use for all teachers - those looking for first certification or experienced teachers…Continue